Hiroki-Ando1998/homepage/index.md

 - <u>April 2017 - March 2021</u>: University of Hokkaido (Japan), Enviromental Engineering (Bachelor in Engineering)

 ### <span style="color:#5E9CA0;">Research interests</span>
-Wastewater and environmental water surveillance for infectious diseases: an interdisciplinary discipline between environmental engineering and public health.
+Wastewater and environmental water surveillance for infectious diseases: <u><b>an interdisciplinary discipline between environmental engineering and public health.</b></u>
 - Development of detection methods for pathogens in wastewater and environmental water
 - Fate of pathogens in the environment
 - Time series analysis of wastewater surveillance data